NBISweden/data-submission-documentation/ENA/SOP/GFF3-to-EMBL.md

 Executing the script will take some time depending on the size of the GFF and FASTA.
 A small genome might take under a minute, while large genomes of several Gb is known to have taken hours, or even days.

-Common error messages are warnings about duplicate and/or overlapping exons/introns as described e.g. [here](https://github.com/NBISweden/data-submission-documentation/blob/95118f344707b3a1003cd153168cb7c08d8ca55f/ENA/5894-Geodia-assembly/README.md) with solutions.
+Common error messages are warnings about duplicate and/or overlapping exons/introns as described e.g. in [5894-Geodia-assembly](https://github.com/NBISweden/data-submission-documentation/blob/95118f344707b3a1003cd153168cb7c08d8ca55f/ENA/5894-Geodia-assembly/README.md) with solutions.

 The finished EMBL file must then be compressed using gzip:

 ```
 gzip -k [File].embl
 ````
 With the `-k` flag active to force gzip to retain the original file.
-The zipped file can then be uploaded to ENA using the Webin-CLI client as described [here](https://github.com/NBISweden/data-submission-documentation/blob/95118f344707b3a1003cd153168cb7c08d8ca55f/ENA/5894-Geodia-assembly/README.md).
+The zipped file can then be uploaded to ENA using the Webin-CLI client as described in [5894-Geodia-assembly](https://github.com/NBISweden/data-submission-documentation/blob/95118f344707b3a1003cd153168cb7c08d8ca55f/ENA/5894-Geodia-assembly/README.md).